 The Australian Government has committed up to $50 million of funding to expand the On-farm Emergency Water Infrastructure Rebate Scheme to 30 June 2022.
-Due to the popularity of the scheme we have doubled the Australian Government funding to $100 million.
+This brings the total Australian Government commitment under the scheme to $100 million.

 The expanded scheme will include co-funding arrangements with states and territories.
 Read our Minister’s media releases: $50 million boost to successful drought water infrastructure rebate (2 October 2020) and On-farm Emergency Water Infrastructure Rebate Scheme extended further 12 months (21 April 2021).